 Eligible buyers get 0.5% of the purchase price back after closing.

 3. HOAs Can Impose Liens on Your Property or Evict You

 Homeowners associations have strict rules that members must abide.
 If a member breaks the rules of the HOA, they may be fined.
 These fines will vary in cost, but it’s a good idea to make sure that you are aware of them prior to signing.

 If a member does not pay their fines or does not follow the rules of the HOA, it is well within the rights of the HOA to place liens on a property, foreclose your property, and send unpaid fines to collections which will negatively impact credit.

 4. The Cost of HOA Fees Can Change

 HOA fees can increase or decrease over time.
-While the cost will typically stay within a certain range, unexpected charges such as an emergency repair or an addition being made to common-use property can raise the cost of dues.
+While the cost will typically stay within a certain range, unexpected charges such as an emergency repair can raise the cost of dues.
 The cost of seasonal maintenance can also influence the cost of your dues.

 5. HOAs Can Increase Your Property Values

 Property that is governed by a homeowners association can sometimes appreciate in value simply because it is a part of the HOA.
 If you are concerned with the resale value of your home, then HOAs should definitely be on your radar.
 Ultimately, it is up to you to determine whether or not buying into an HOA is right for you.

 When buying a home an experienced real estate agent is your best bet when it comes to cracking the code of HOAs.
 A Clever Partner Agent can help you to understand HOA rules and costs.
 If you decide HOAs aren’t for you, they will help you find a great home without an HOA.